Macarthur House: The King's School period

 Morton House was acquired by Rev. Percy Stacy (P. S.) Waddy, headmaster of The King's School in 1910.
-Stacy Waddy was headmaster of the school from 1906-16.
+Stacy Waddy was headmaster of the school from 1906 to 1916.
 His appointment in 1906 heralded a period of expansion and change for the school.
 By 1909 the numbers of day-boys and boarders had doubled in two years.
 He founded a junior school, set up the house system, amongst other innovations.
 With increasing enrolments, Waddy also purchased the nearby Newlands property, along with its 42 acres.
 Initially known as Farm House, renamed Broughton House (modern address 43A Thomas Street), Newlands was used also to provide agricultural training for the boys.

 The formal entrance to Macarthur House in The King's School era commenced from Thomas Street with a semi-circular drive in front of the house.
 That public road had been extended west to intersect with Macarthur Street in 1890.
 The boys walked to the school.
 There was another entrance from Pemberton Street, which was most likely used for trade.
 The old carriage drive from the house to Morton Street and onto Victoria Road fell into disuse.

 The boys moved into Macarthur House in 1911.
 A new dormitory for 30 boys had been built for them by March 1912, designed by local architect, James Whitmore Hill.
 It was built by the boys under the supervision of Hill and was relocated on completion of the new dormitory wing in 1923.

-The Rev. Percy Stacy Waddy, resigning as headmaster in 1916 and leaving the school to enlist in the Australian Imperial Force (the School Council twice having refused him leave for such an undertaking), conveyed freehold title of Macarthur House to the school in 1916, after when it was used as one of the school's boarding houses and renamed "Macarthur House" in honour of the Rev. George Farfowl Macarthur who re-organised the school from 1856-68 and a son of Hannibal Macarthur from the nearby estate, Vineyard (Rydalmere).
+The Rev. Percy Stacy Waddy, resigning as headmaster in 1916 and leaving the school to enlist in the Australian Imperial Force (the School Council twice having refused him leave for such an undertaking), conveyed freehold title of Macarthur House to the school in 1916, after when it was used as one of the school's boarding houses and renamed "Macarthur House" in honour of the Rev. George Farfowl Macarthur who re-organised the school from 1856 to 1868 and a son of Hannibal Macarthur from the nearby estate, Vineyard (Rydalmere).
 It was also used for agricultural training.